garrandall/popular-music-data/tracks/forever-mine-the-o-jays.md

 Forever mine
 All because you're my kind, oh baby
 I got what you want, you got what I want
-And we were made for each other, ooh
+And we were made for each other, oh

 Forever mine
 And I'm so glad 'cause it gets better with time, oh girl